TVs · Resale guide

 Essential Checks

-1. Run dead pixel test — Play solid colour videos (red, green, blue, white, black) at full brightness.
-Look closely for any pixels that are stuck on a colour or completely off.
+- Run dead pixel test — Play solid color videos (red, green, blue, white, black) at full brightness.
+Look closely for any tiny dots that are stuck on one color or completely off.

-2. Check for backlight bleeding — Display a pure black screen in a dark room.
-Look for light leaking from the edges, especially the corners.
-Some minimal bleed is normal for edge-lit TVs, but excessive leakage indicates an issue.
+- Check for backlight bleeding — Display a pure black screen in a dark room.
+Look for any light leaking from the edges or corners, which indicates uneven backlighting.

-3. Check for burn-in — Display a pure white or medium-grey screen.
-Look for any faint ghost images of logos or static UI elements (less common on LED but still worth checking for image retention).
+- Check for burn-in — Display a pure white or gray screen.
+Look for any faint, ghostly outlines of static images (like channel logos or news tickers).
+While less common on LED, image retention can occur.

-4. Test ALL HDMI ports — Plug a 4K device (like a Fire Stick 4K or a laptop) into each HDMI port.
-Switch between them rapidly to ensure they all work and maintain a stable signal.
-Some sellers hide dead or intermittent ports.
+- Test ALL HDMI ports — Plug in a 4K device (like a Fire Stick 4K or laptop) and rapidly switch between all HDMI ports.
+Ensure each port displays a stable picture and sound.
+Some sellers might hide dead ports.

-5. Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels are working clearly, without distortion or crackling.
+- Test built-in speakers — Play a stereo test video from YouTube to ensure both left and right channels are working clearly, and listen for any distortion or rattling.

-6. Test smart TV features — Connect the TV to your Wi-Fi, open a few apps like Netflix and YouTube, and check their loading speed and responsiveness.
-Ensure the remote works well with the smart features.
+- Test smart TV features — Connect to Wi-Fi, open a few popular apps like Netflix and YouTube, and check their loading speed and responsiveness.
+Ensure the remote works well with the interface.

-7. Verify model number — Check the sticker on the back panel of the TV.
-Make sure the model number (KD-55X80L or similar) matches what the seller claims.
-Look up its original specifications online.
+- Check model number — Verify the model number on the sticker on the back panel of the TV matches what the seller claims.
+This prevents misrepresentation.

-9. Check for panel cracks — With the TV off, slowly run your finger along all four edges of the screen, feeling for any hairline cracks, ridges, or separations between the panel and the bezel.
-Even tiny cracks can spread.
+- Check for panel cracks — With the TV off, slowly run your finger along all four edges of the screen.
+Feel for any hairline cracks, bumps, or separation between the panel and the bezel.

 Insider Checks

-THE REMOTE SENSOR TEST (₹1,500-₹8,000 cost if TV’s IR receiver is failing).
-Point your phone camera at the TV’s IR sensor (usually a small, dark window at the bottom center of the TV).
-Press buttons on the TV’s remote – you should see the IR blaster flash purple through your phone camera.
-If no flash, the remote is dead (₹1,200-₹1,800 for a new one).
-If it flashes but the TV doesn’t respond consistently, the IR receiver on the TV itself is failing, which means a main board replacement (₹8,000-₹15,000).
+THE REMOTE SENSOR TEST (IR Receiver Fault): Point your phone camera at the TV’s IR sensor (usually bottom center).
+Press buttons on the remote—you should see the IR blaster flash purple through your phone camera.
+If it flashes but the TV doesn’t respond, the IR receiver on the TV is failing.
+If it doesn’t flash, the remote is dead.
+Missing a failing TV IR receiver means you’ll be stuck using a phone app or a replacement main board, costing ₹8,000-15,000.

-THE BACKLIGHT UNIFORMITY TEST (₹6,000-₹10,000 cost for repair).
-Display a medium-grey image (around 50% grey, not pure black or white) at maximum brightness.
-Look for brighter or darker patches, especially near the edges or in the center.
-This reveals backlight uniformity issues that black/white tests might miss.
-Uneven grey indicates that the LED backlight array is partially failing or degrading, which will worsen over time and affect overall picture quality.
+THE BACKLIGHT UNIFORMITY TEST (Subtle LED Failure): Display a medium-grey image (not black, not white—about 50% grey) at maximum brightness.
+Look for brighter or darker patches, especially near the edges or corners.
+This reveals backlight uniformity issues that black/white tests often miss.
+Uneven grey indicates the LED backlight array is partially failing.
+Miss this, and you’ll have an annoying, inconsistent picture that eventually requires a backlight repair costing ₹6,000-10,000.

 Common Scams to Watch For (India 2026)